cityrpg/CityRPG/README.md

 **Deprecated**

 Called when players are attacked, determines if an attack is to incur demerits as an assault.
 Returns `false `

+## JobSO::loadJobFiles(%so)
+This is the function that populates the job list with jobs.
+If desired, this function can be packaged and/or overridden to update the game-mode's job list.
+Jobs can be executed by running `%so.addJobFromFile`